Keynotes, Seminars, Workshops, P.D. Trainings, Thought-Leader Dialogues,

 We can’t be developmentally, culturally, or competency-level relevant in differentiating teaching (stewarding learning) by following ANY static model.
 Stewarding learning requires differentiating teaching at a level of granularity and response frequency that is only possible when the teacher’s central dynamic of teaching is learning into ‘meeting’ their learners (on the living edge of their learning together).
 That’s learning oriented teaching.
 Not only do teachers need to learn about teaching, teaching has to constantly be an act of learning.

 How educators and parents think about ‘learning’ and their ‘mission and purpose’ as educators and parents affects everything about how they understand and experience their students and children (as well as how and what they are trying to ‘put into’ and ‘bring forth’ from them).

 Learning Stewards’ events are designed to ‘reboot’ the mental lenses through which educators and parents understand and experience learning and their mission and purpose as educators and parents.
 We create custom, high-impact learning events that conduct our attendee/participants into realizing the key distinctions necessary for such a reboot.
-Our events use video clips from our 100+ interviews with world leading scientists and scholars, as well as rich multimedia slides and key point participant dialogues, to create the conditions that lead to understanding and, more importantly, deeply realizing these distinctions.
+Our events use video clips from our 100+ interviews with world leading scientists and scholars, as well as rich multimedia slides and key point participant dialogues, to create the conditions that lead to understanding and, more importantly, deeply realizing and operationalizing these distinctions.

 Professional Learning Events: